MoroccoAI/2023-GenAI-Hackathon/SehhaTech/README.md

 https://github.com/Yassmine2020/SehhaTech/assets/85367800/e39b1acb-203c-4ce2-9b80-43fa61bfea1a

 ## Presentation of our work:
-To take a look at your presentation, you can check the following PDF document.
+To take a look at the presentation of SehhaTech, you can check the following PDF document.

 ## Project Structure: